Car Pictures Gallery

 In 2005, Fiat announced a large cross-over wagon with an upright tailgate, reminiscent of that of the Fiat Stilo, resurrecting the Croma nameplate.
 Again, Giugiaro styled the exterior, while the chassis was provided via the short-lived link with General Motors.
 The new Croma is therefore based on the GM Epsilon platform sharing components with the Opel Vectra and Saab 9-3.
 It went on sale in Italy in June 2005.

-» Read More About FIAT Croma
+» Read More About Fiat Croma